As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Michael Lye Secretary, Department of Social Services

-Matt Wright Partner, Deloitte Access Economics
+Matt Wright Managing Partner, Deloitte Access Economics

 John Burn Chief Executive Officer, DEInvestments